 In 2019, the village of Luče has become the first Slovenian self-sufficient energy community that can fully cover the needs for electricity only on the basis of production from RES.
 Thanks to the Compile project, which is part of the EU Horizon 2020 program, the village is completely energy self-sufficient for certain periods of time.
 Together with partners Elektro Celje and the Faculty of Electrical Engineering of the University of Ljubljana, the largest Slovenian energy company Petrol, d.d. take care of the technical integration of the network.
 The lights were exposed to the challenge of a weak electricity grid, so they were encouraged to look for innovative solutions in the field of electricity supply.
 As part of the project, Petrol installed 102 kW of solar power plants at nine facilities, a system battery connected to the part of the network that supplies 35 metering points, and five house batteries that enable island operation of individual facilities and improve voltage conditions at the facility.
-They installed a public charging station for electric vehicles and renovated the transformer station to allow connection of the Tango system, which enables further management, analysis and optimization of operation.
+They installed a public charging station for electric vehicles and renovated the transformer station to allow connection of the System battery and control of switches and terminals via t. i. micro-grid controller.
+They arranged the connection to the Tango system, which enables further management, analysis and optimization of operation.
 Within the project, Home Energy Management System (HEMS) was developed, which is intended for processing metering data from connected devices and managing systems.
 Based on all this, they achieved 5 times higher production from solar power plants than the network initially allowed.

 Figure 12.
-Energy Community in Luče, Slovenia.
+Energy Communitiy in Luče, Slovenia.